0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/fetch-and-save.md

   - wallet sdk
 ---

-An Integrator can fetch credentials stored on an Issuer and then save them in his/her wallet.
+An Integrator can fetch credentials stored on an Issuer and then save them in their wallet.
 The `fetchAndSaveClaims()` function is called to fetch and save a list of credentials from an Issuer.

 ## Fetch and Save Credentials